Sign o' the Times: Music and lyrics

 Described by Rolling Stone as "the most expansive R&B record" of the 1980s, Sign o' the Times encompasses a wide range of styles.
 Music critic Stephen Thomas Erlewine said Prince utilizes a palette of genres, "from bare-bones electro-funk and smooth soul to pseudo-psychedelic pop and crunching hard rock, touching on gospel, blues, and folk along the way".
 Similarly, writer and Prince scholar Ben Greenman observes "spooky political R&B, full-throated psychedelic pop, bone-rattling skeletal funk, and pocket soul so gentle and nuanced you could almost call it folk".
 According to music journalist Touré, the album is Prince's foray into soul more than anything, while writer and composer Paul Grimstad deemed the record an example of avant-pop.
 Prince's use of the drum machine throughout the album is an example of "authentic rock music [made] with computers", Yuzima Philip writes in Observer.
 In the opinion of Star Tribune journalist Jon Bream, the music can be described as an absolute "balance of everything" the artist had explored stylistically up to that point, including "grinding funk, catchy pop, anthemic rock, tender balladry".
+The album also delves into hip hop, which was emerging into the mainstream.
+According to Nelson George, Prince was keenly aware that hip hop was gaining more exposure and influencing contemporary music.

 Regarding the themes explored throughout the album, MTV News writer Hanif Abdurraqib said it functions "as a political action" and "that the politics are not those of solutions, but those of survival in the face of that which you might not survive for much longer.
 The politics of survival say that we may dance in the face of a coming apocalypse.
 We may, in the face of a coming apocalypse, go to bed with someone we love or someone we didn’t know before the night started.
 We may play in the streets, or fantasize about a new world to run into.
 On Sign ‘O’ The Times, after laying out the terrifying landscape, Prince pushes the landscape aside, lays out all of our options for survival on a table, and tells us to take our pick."

+George also points to both carnality and spirituality being a common theme on Sign o’ the Times.
+“Forever in My Life” is noted by George as an example, where Prince's combines both sexuality and piety.
+“Hot Thing” and “It” are described by George as aggressively sexual, but through the "oddly-pitched" sounds, the songs resonate with spiritual themes like human connection and transcendence.
+The title track and lead single, "Sign o’ the Times", discusses gang violence and the crack cocaine epidemic.
+“The Cross” stands out on the album as a Christian rock song described as raw and emotional, as Prince preaches about Jesus.
+The song is also noted for having a Eastern-influenced sound.